dotnet/sdk-container-builds/docs/ContainerCustomization.md

 This item adds TCP or UDP ports to the list of known ports for the container.
 This enables container runtimes like Docker to map these ports to the host machine automatically.
 This is often used as documentation for the container, but can also be used to enable automatic port mapping.

+In .NET 8, we will infer `ContainerPort` data for your application based on several well-known ASP.NET Environment variables:

+* ASPNETCORE_URLS
+* ASPNETCORE_HTTP_PORTS
+* ASPNETCORE_HTTPS_PORTS

+The values of the environment variables, if present, will be parsed and converted to TCP port mappings.
+These environment variables will be read from your base image, if present, or from the environment variables defined in your project through `ContainerEnvironmentVariable` items.

 ContainerPort items have two properties:

 * Include